aws-samples/aurora-postgresql-pgvector/apgpgvector-streamlit/README.md

 1. Clone the repository to your local machine.

-2. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB details.
+2. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB cluster details.
 If you don't have one, create a new access token on HuggingFace's website - [HuggingFace](https://huggingface.co/settings/tokens).
 Your .env file should like the following:
 ```
 HUGGINGFACEHUB_API_TOKEN=<<access_token>>

 PGVECTOR_DRIVER='psycopg2'
 PGVECTOR_USER='<<Username>>'
 PGVECTOR_PASSWORD='<<Password>>'
-PGVECTOR_HOST='<<Aurora DB Cluster host'
+PGVECTOR_HOST='<<Aurora DB cluster host'
 PGVECTOR_PORT=5432
 PGVECTOR_DATABASE='<<DBName>>'
 ```